meselekebede/alx-zero_day/0x03-git/README.md

-this is the second read me
+this is the second read me updated with GitHub inerface